Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Simulation study

 \subsection{Results}

 We generate $200$ data sets for each scenario.
 The causal estimand of interest is $\triangle$ given in \eqref{ate_approx}.
-Table~\ref{t:sim_result_pate} reports bias, mean squared error (MSE) and 95\% coverage probability (CP) for $\triangle$.
+Table~\ref{t:sim_result_pate} reports bias, mean squared error (MSE) and 95\% coverage probability (CP) for $\triangle$ under the naive and shared models, the outcome regression models with propensity score adjustments, and the full model.
+Throughout all scenarios, the shared model shows the poorest performance compared to the full and naive models.
+We speculate that this is due to the single use of the latent spatial process in the shared model, which makes the model lack flexibility.
+Moreover, the shared model assumes the identical degree of covariate effects for both the treatment and control groups in the point processes.
+Expression~\eqref{e:bias} explains the extreme bias of the estimated APEs in this model, even when there is no preferential sampling, as shown in Scenario 1.
+Therefore, we will focus on the comparison between the full and naive models.

 In comparing Scenarios 1 through 4, the discrepancy in model performance between the full and naive models becomes larger as the degree of preferential sampling increases (from $\phi=0$ to $\phi=1$).
-Specifically, in Scenario 1 with no preferential sampling, both models show similar performance in terms of bias, MSE, and CP.
+Specifically, in Scenario 1 without preferential sampling, both models show similar performance in terms of bias, MSE, and CP.
 With moderate preferential sampling in Scenario 2, the naive model exhibits poorer performance in terms of bias, MSE, and CP, while the full model shows almost similar performance compared to Scenario 1.
 In Scenarios 3 and 4 with strong and extreme preferential sampling, respectively, the full model outperforms the naive model in terms of bias, MSE, and CP.
 Specifically, the CPs of the naive models drop significantly, while both the biases and MSEs increase.
 In contrast, the values of the full model remain similar to those observed in Scenarios 1 through 3.
 This demonstrates the impact on the estimation of the causal effect when preferential sampling is not considered.
+This tendency towards poor model performance with stronger degrees of preferential sampling prevails in the propensity score adjustment approaches.
+The models using adjustments from BART or spatial generalized linear models have similar performance to the naive model, indicating the propensity score adjustment is not effective in removing bias due to preferential sampling.